-Bread baking is truly a science, and a million things can go wrong, including a dense final product.
+Bread baking is truly a science, and a million things can go wrong, including dense bread.
 If you’re struggling with dense bread, it can be due to a multitude of issues such as not enough or too much kneading, using expired yeast, or not baking long enough.

 Hey, there!
 My name is Michelle, and although I have been baking for years, mastering bread took me a little while.
 When I first started, I always had challenges.
 A lot of the time, I ended up with a dense loaf that was anything but delicious and fluffy.

 For the bakers out there who are struggling (just like I did), don’t worry.
 I’m here to help.
-I was finally able to crack the code and find out why my bread loaves kept coming out so dense, and I’m here today to pass my info along to you.
+I was finally able to crack the code and find out why is my homemade bread so dense, and I’m here today to pass my info along to you.

-Warning: there are a lot of reasons why your bread might be dense.
+Warning: there are a lot of reasons why is your bread too dense.
 Let’s dive in.

 Why is My Bread So Dense?